metatypedev/ghjk/README.md

 # ghjk

-ghjk (jk) is a programmable runtime manager.
+ghjk /jk/ is a programmable runtime manager.

 ## Features